conestack/yafowil/README.txt

     runtime-data.

 render on ``__call__``
-    to get the markup of the widget created. you can either pass already extracted runtime data or if not passed it will be called internally.
+    to get the markup of the widget created either pass already extracted runtime data or - if not passed - it will be called internally.
     In the chain or pipeline of renderers each renderer get the values of all previous rendered with the runtime-data.
 It has also access to extractions and errors.

 In both cases the preprocessors are called, but only once for each runtime-data.
-There are two type of preprocessors: global and by registered widget.
+There are two type of preprocessors: global and by widget registered.
 Global ones are called first.
-In the preprocessors it is also possible to wrap the request or value, i.e. in order to use a request provided by some framework as input.
+Hint: In the preprocessors it is also possible to wrap the request or value, i.e. in order to use a request provided by some framework as input.